-A QAP is a bachelors, masters, or PhD academic degree program in safety, health, and the environment (SH&E) whose required course curriculum has been reviewed by BCSP and has been found to be a substantial match to the current Associate Safety Professional® (ASP®) examination blueprint.
+A QAP is a bachelors, masters, or PhD academic degree program in the safety, health, and environmental (SH&E) field whose required course curriculum has been reviewed by BCSP and has been found to be a substantial match to the current Associate Safety Professional® (ASP®) examination blueprint.

 Graduates of a QAP are eligible to apply for the Graduate Safety Practitioner® (GSP®), a BCSP-approved credential necessary to apply for the Certified Safety Professional® (CSP®).
 It is only available to SH&E graduates from degree programs which meet BCSP QAP standards.

-What are the benefits of becoming a GSP QAP?
+What are the benefits of becoming a QAP?

 - BCSP gives special recognition to QAPs in our Academic Database.

-- QAPs are eligible for a gift of up to $10,000 toward full accreditation or reaccreditation by the Accreditation Board for Engineering and Technology (ABET) or Aviation Accreditation Board International (AABI), as described in this page's Resources section.
+- QAPs are eligible for a gift of up to $10,000 toward full accreditation or reaccreditation by the Accreditation Board for Engineering and Technology (ABET), as described in this page's Resources section.

-- BCSP provides $1,000 annually to ABET and ABBI accredited programs to help cover costs of retaining accreditation.
+- BCSP provides $1,000 annually to ABET or AABI accredited programs to help cover costs of retaining accreditation.

 - BCSP provides ABET/AABI accredited QAPs with scholarships for their students.

 What are the benefits to a student who becomes a GSP?

 - Meeting the CSP eligibility requirement of holding a BCSP qualified credential, waiving the need to sit for, and pass, the ASP examination